oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Example 2a: Handling Structured Claims {#example-simple_structured}

+This example uses the following object as the set of claims that the Issuer is issuing:

+<{{examples/simple_structured/user_claims.json}}

-This example is based on the same claim values as Example 1, but here the Issuer decided to create a structured object for the digests.
-This allows for the disclosure of individual members of the `address` claim separately.
+Note that in contrast to Example 1, here the Issuer decided to create a structured object for the `address` claim, allowing for separate disclosure of the individual members of the claim.

 <{{examples/simple_structured/sd_jwt_payload.json}}